 "Sandys, in particular, proves to be quite the chameleon, transforming in an instant from aged housekeeper to haughty country gentleman, neurasthenic narrator to neurotic little boy."

 "Nick Sandys is wonderful as the Uncle, the boy, the matronly housekeeper and the "something quite wicked."
 His character transitions are flawless.
 He is commanding, menacing, and even manages some greatly appreciated moments of comic relief in the midst of the mounting nightmare."

 "Sandys is superb in morphing from character to character with only subtle shifts in vocal inflection and body language.
 Once the audience recognizes the conventions of the staging, it requires no great leap of faith to accept Sandys in whatever character he assumes."
-Read Full Review
+Stage and Cinema Read Full Review